Photo: Students hold up their wildlife trading cards during a presentation.

 Every year, KWCAO visits more than 135 of the nearly 700 schools in the district, providing interactive wildlife conservation presentations including videos, demonstrations, and discussions.
 Since our founding, we’ve reached more than 500 schools and 525,000 students.
 Since many schools do not have electricity, KWCAO brings its own generator, laptop, movie screen, and other equipment.

-At end of the each presentation, students receive wildlife trading cards, each marked with information and photos of a specific animal.
+At end of the each presentation, students are invited to take the KWCAO pledge to protect wildlife and receive wildlife trading cards, each marked with information and photos of a specific animal.
 Students who are part of their school’s wildlife club also receive tree seedlings to plant at home.

 Photo: Wildlife masks help students learn about different species.